Introduction

 Oldest, simplest, most common form of business easy to set up enterprise.

 Initial capital – savings or borrowed.
-Very common in retailing, service trades.
+Very common in retailing, service

 Advantages: